hmcts/darts-automation/README.md

 	seq_prefix=n   choose a number 2-9 to prefix the sequence number when RUN_LOCAL=true

 RUN_LOCAL should only be set to true when running locally, not from jenkins

+Audio & transcription files must be in git.
+Add to resources/audioFiles or resources/transcriptionFiles

+Default environment is staging
+To run on other environments e.g. demo when running locally, set Environment variables
+	environment
+	DARTS_API_DB_HOST_<environment>
+	DARTS_API_DB_PASSWORD_<environment>